VertaAI/modeldb/README.md

 ----

 ModelDB is an end-to-end system for tracking, versioning and auditing  machine learning models.
-It ingests models and associated metadata as models are being trained, stores model data in a structured format, and surfaces it through a web-frontend for rich querying and the python client.
+It ingests models and associated metadata as models are being trained, stores model data in a structured format, and surfaces it through a web-frontend for rich querying and the python and scala clients.

-This version of ModelDB is built upon its [predecessor](https://mitdbg.github.io/modeldb/) from [CSAIL, MIT](https://www.csail.mit.edu/).
-The previous version can be found on Github [here](https://github.com/mitdbg/modeldb).
+This version of ModelDB is built upon its predecessor from [CSAIL, MIT](https://www.csail.mit.edu/).
+The previous version can be found on Github [here](https://github.com/VertaAI/modeldb/releases/tag/v1.0.0).

 ----
 <p align="center">